MicrosoftDocs/sql-docs/docs/t-sql/statements/create-function-sql-data-warehouse.md

 ms.author: jrasnick
 monikerRange: ">= aps-pdw-2016 || = azure-sqldw-latest || = sqlallproducts-allversions"
 ---
-# CREATE FUNCTION (SQL Data Warehouse)
+# CREATE FUNCTION (Azure Synapse Analytics)
 [!INCLUDE[applies-to-version/asa-pdw](../../includes/applies-to-version/asa-pdw.md)]

-  Creates a user-defined function in [!INCLUDE[ssSDW](../../includes/sssdw-md.md)].
+  Creates a user-defined function in [!INCLUDE[ssSDW](../../includes/ssazuresynapse_md.md)] and [!INCLUDE[ssPDW](../../includes/sspdw-md.md)].
 A user-defined function is a [!INCLUDE[tsql](../../includes/tsql-md.md)] routine that accepts parameters, performs an action, such as a complex calculation, and returns the result of that action as a value.
 In [!INCLUDE[ssPDW](../../includes/sspdw-md.md)], the return value must be a scalar (single) value.
 In [!INCLUDE[ssSDWfull](../../includes/sssdwfull-md.md)], CREATE FUNCTION can return a table by using the syntax for inline table-valued functions (preview) or it can return a single value by using the syntax for scalar functions.
 Use this statement to create a reusable routine that can be used in these ways:

 -   In [!INCLUDE[tsql](../../includes/tsql-md.md)] statements such as SELECT